utk-sis/insc489/project/project-proposal-instructions.md

 # Submission

-Submit your project proposal as a [markdown document](https://guides.github.com/features/mastering-markdown/) (recommended) or a pdf to the GitHub repo for your project by Mar 17, Wed, 11:59pm.
+Submit your project proposal as a [markdown document](https://guides.github.com/features/mastering-markdown/) (recommended) or a pdf to the GitHub repo for your project.
 The file name should be "proposal.md/pdf"

 GitHub invitation: https://classroom.github.com/a/-tRvZPwb